RUTHRAN-SEC/Penetration-Lab-Documentary/README.md

 Each lab/report is approached using a structured penetration testing methodology:

-1.Reconnaissance
+1. Reconnaissance
-2.Enumeration
+2. Enumeration
-3.Exploitation
+3. Exploitation
-4.Privilege Escalation
+4. Privilege Escalation
-5.MITRE ATT&CK
+5. MITRE ATT&CK
-6.Documentation
+6. Documentation

 ---